Nina Schwalbe: COVID-19 response

 In 2021, Schwalbe established and served as the first director of COVID-19 Vaccine Access and Delivery Initiative at USAID, where she coordinated distribution of 1 billion vaccine doses to low- and lower-middle income countries and the development of the GlobVax, an all of government effort to accelerate US vaccine delivery assistance around the world.
 Schwalbe also co-chaired WHO-UNESCO Research Network Working Group on Educational Institutions and COVID-19.

 Other activities

 Schwalbe sits as Commissioner for The Lancet on gender and health, a commissioner for the Women's Refugee Commission, and serves as a Principal Visiting Fellow at the United Nations International Institute for Global Health.
 She is a lifetime member of the Council on Foreign Relations.
 She is also adjunct assistant professor in the Heilbronn Department of Population and Family Health at Columbia University Mailman School of Public Health.

+Schwalbe now serves as Senior Scholar at Georgetown University’s Center for Global Health Policy and Politics.

 Personal life

-Schwalbe and her partner live in New York City with their two children.
+Schwalbe lives in New York City with her two children.